mjhea0/awesome-fastapi/README.md

   - [Serverless Deployment](https://medium.com/swlh/fastapi-microservice-serverless-deployment-41a6d21e5cb3) - About the current status of the compatibility between FastAPI and Kubernetes-native FaaS platforms.
 - [Getting started with GraphQL in Python with FastAPI and Ariadne](https://blog.yezz.me/blog/Getting-started-with-GraphQL-in-Python-with-FastAPI-and-Ariadne) - Generate a FullStack playground using FastAPI, GraphQL and Ariadne.
 - [How to deploy your ConvNet classifier with Keras and FastAPI](https://www.machinecurve.com/index.php/2020/03/19/tutorial-how-to-deploy-your-convnet-classifier-with-keras-and-fastapi/) - Deploy a machine learning model via a web-based API.
-- [How to monitor your FastAPI service](https://guitton.co/posts/fastapi-monitoring/) - Explains how to implement Application Performance Monitoring (APM) using OpenTelemetry and Datadog/Jaeger.
+- [How to monitor your FastAPI service](https://guitton.co/posts/fastapi-monitoring) - Explains how to implement Application Performance Monitoring (APM) using OpenTelemetry and Datadog/Jaeger.
 - [Implementing FastAPI Services – Abstraction and Separation of Concerns](https://camillovisini.com/article/abstracting-fastapi-services/) - FastAPI application and service structure for a more maintainable codebase.
 - [Introducing FARM Stack - FastAPI, React, and MongoDB](https://www.mongodb.com/developer/how-to/FARM-Stack-FastAPI-React-MongoDB/) - Getting started with a complete FastAPI web application stack.
-- [Introduction to the FastAPI Python Framework](https://www.errietta.me/blog/python-fastapi-intro/) - Quick intro to FastAPI.
 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.
 - [Real-time data streaming using FastAPI and WebSockets](https://stribny.name/blog/2020/07/real-time-data-streaming-using-fastapi-and-websockets/) - Learn how to stream data from FastAPI directly into a real-time chart.
 - [Running FastAPI applications in production](https://stribny.name/blog/fastapi-production/) - Use Gunicorn with systemd for production deployments.